jamesmcewan/mcwn/src/pages/index.md

 I'm also avid fan of comic books, coffee, mechanical keyboards, backpacks, and stationary.
 In my spare time I enjoy illustrating using either traditional mediums or digitally on my iPad Pro.

-## Where to find me
+## Where to find my work

-I usually tinker with [these apps](https://apps.mcwn.dev) over on [github](https://github.com/jamesmcewan), occasionally I put some drawings up on [my portfolio](https://mcewan.ink).

-I’m usually reachable via [@mce on twitter](https://twitter.com/mce) and always happy to help with any code problems or talk about any of the above interests!
+Occasionally, I put some drawings up on [my portfolio](https://mcewan.ink).
+I also put together this [MVL app](https://mvl.mcwn.dev) to track the new Marvel comics releases each week - the code for this and other things I've built is over on [github](https://github.com/jamesmcewan).